-Under Rule 14a-8 of the Exchange Act, any stockholder desiring to include a proposal in our proxy statement with respect to our 2020 annual meeting of stockholders should arrange for such proposal to be delivered to us at our principal executive offices no later than January 2, 2020, in order to be considered for inclusion in our proxy statement relating to such annual meeting.
+Under Rule 14a-8 of the Exchange Act, any stockholder desiring to include a proposal in our proxy statement with respect to our 2021 annual meeting of stockholders should arrange for such proposal to be delivered to us at our principal executive offices no later than January 4, 2021, in order to be considered for inclusion in our proxy statement relating to such annual meeting.
 If the date of next year's annual meeting is changed by more than 30 days from the date of this year's meeting, then the deadline is a reasonable time before we begin to print and mail proxy materials.
 Matters pertaining to such proposals, and the eligibility of persons entitled to have such proposals included, are regulated by the Exchange Act and the rules of the SEC.

-In addition, pursuant to our bylaws, any stockholder desiring to submit a proposal for action or nominate one or more persons for election as directors at our 2020 annual meeting of stockholders that will not be included in our proxy statement must submit a notice of the proposal or nomination including the information required by our bylaws to us between February 16, 2020 and March 17, 2020, or else it will be considered untimely and ineligible to be properly brought before the annual meeting.
-However, if our 2020 annual meeting of stockholders is advanced by more than 30 days or delayed by more than 60 days from the date of this year's meeting, under our bylaws, this notice must be provided not earlier than the one hundred twentieth day prior to the 2020 annual meeting of stockholders and not later than the close of business on the later of (a) the ninetieth day prior to the 2020 annual meeting of stockholders or (b) the tenth day following the date on which notice of the date of the 2020 annual meeting of stockholders or otherwise publicly disclosed, whichever first occurs.
+In addition, pursuant to our bylaws, any stockholder desiring to submit a proposal for action or nominate one or more persons for election as directors at our 2021 annual meeting of stockholders that will not be included in our proxy statement must submit a notice of the proposal or nomination including the information required by our bylaws to us between February 18, 2021 and March 20, 2021, or else it will be considered untimely and ineligible to be properly brought before the annual meeting.
+However, if our 2021 annual meeting of stockholders is advanced by more than 30 days or delayed by more than 60 days from the date of this year's meeting, under our bylaws, this notice must be provided not earlier than the one hundred twentieth day prior to the 2021 annual meeting of stockholders or (b) the tenth day following the date on which notice of the date of the 2021 annual meeting of stockholders or (b) the tenth day following the date on which notice of the date of the 2021 annual meeting of stockholders or by the tenth day following the date on which notice of the date of the 2021 annual meeting of stockholders or otherwise publicly disclosed, whichever first occurs.

-Proposals should be delivered to VolitionRx Limited, 1 Scotts Road, #24-05 Shaw Centre, Singapore 228208, Attention: Rodney Rootsaert, Corporate Secretary.
+Proposals should be delivered to VolitionRx Limited, 13215 Bee Cave Parkway, Suite 125, Galleria Oaks B, Austin, Texas 78738, Attention: Rodney Rootsaert, Corporate Secretary.
 To avoid controversy and establish timely receipt by the Company, it is suggested that stockholders send their proposals by certified mail, return receipt requested.